zhipzhang/PythonProjectTemplate/README.md

 ## Project Structure

 This repository includes:
+- GitHub repository setup
 - Source code in `/src`
-- `test` parts
+- Test suite in `/tests` directory
-- Documentation and API references
+- Documentation in `/docs` including API reference and usage guides
 - CI/CD pipeline configuration
-- GitHub repository setup

 Use this template to quickly scaffold your Python package projects with modern development practices.